Mexican Food >

 It is a family and friends’ gathering to celebrate the Epiphany and the Rosca de Reyes or King’s Cake is an occasion to have some fun and enjoy the get together.

-It is important that you explain to your guests, that there are 2 little plastic dolls: one is Baby and the other is a King.
-The one who finds the King has to please (honestly) during the feast, to the one who finds the Baby and both have to make a party on the 2nd of February (Dia de la Candelaria or Candlemas Day), inviting all the guests that are present and offer them tamales and Mexican hot chocolate.
+It is important that you explain to your guests, that there are one or two little plastic dolls.
+The one who find them, both have to make a party on the 2nd of February (Dia de la Candelaria or Candlemas Day), inviting all the guests that are present and offer them tamales and Mexican hot chocolate.
 That is part of the GOOD LUCK!

 Epiphany and the Three Wise Men